willminck/HW_364/README.md

 Then, just as you did for the midterm assignment, create a GitHub repository for HW4 on your account called `HW4_364`.
 (It must be called this to be graded.)

-You may create a private repository if you want, and if you do that, you **must also add all three of us instructors as collaborators to your repository.
-Otherwise we will not be able to see and grade it**.

-**[Here](https://help.github.com/articles/applying-for-a-student-developer-pack/)** is how to get a GitHub student developer pack so you can have unlimited private repositories.
-(The student developer pack also includes access to a bunch of other useful/fun software tools!
-It is free for all students; follow the instructions at that link.)

 Push *all* of the code files, including any additional files you add and all included files, to this GitHub repository.

-[Check out the midterm instructions](https://github.com/SI364-Winter2018/Midterm-Instructions) for a reminder of how to add all 3 of us instructors (Jackie, Mauli, Sonakshi) as collaborators to the repository you submit.

 Submit the link to your GitHub repository on the Canvas assignment for HW4.
 It should take the form of: `https://github.com/YOURGITHUBUSERNAME/HW4_364`